gavynriebau/xor/README.md

 When the "recursive" option is used, files under a given directory are recursively encrypted.
 Files are renamed by XORing the original name against the provided key, then hexifying the result.
-To decrypt you must use the "mode" option with the value "d", files are then renamed by unhexifying then XORing.
+To decrypt you must use the "decrypt" flag, files are then renamed by unhexifying then XORing.

 USAGE:
-    xor [OPTIONS] --key <KEY>
+    xor [FLAGS] [OPTIONS] --key <KEY>

 FLAGS:
+    -d, --decrypt    Decrypt directory names rather than encrypting them.
+                     Applies when using the "recursive" option to encrypt a directory.
+                     When set, directory names are decrypted by unhexifying then XORing.
+                     When not set, directory names are encrypted by XORing then hexifying.
+    -f, --force      Don't show warning prompt if the key size is too small and key bytes will have to be re-used.
+                     Re-using key bytes makes the encryption vulnerable to being decrypted.
     -h, --help       Prints help information
     -V, --version    Prints version information